Postdoctoral Scholars in Theoretical Astrophysics

 Inquiries to Lars Bildsten (bildsten at kitp.ucsb.edu)

-The Kavli Institute for Theoretical Physics (KITP) expects to appoint Postdoctoral Scholars in theoretical astrophysics, starting September 1, 2019.
-The initial appointment is made for two-years, with the possibility of renewal for a third year, contingent on continued funding and a reasonable level of research performance.
+The Kavli Institute for Theoretical Physics (KITP) expects to appoint Postdoctoral Scholars in theoretical astrophysics, starting September 1, 2020.
+The initial appointment is made for two years, with the possibility of renewal for a third year, contingent on continued funding and a reasonable level of research performance.

 The KITP's purpose is to contribute to the progress of theoretical physics, especially in areas overlapping the traditional subfields, in ways that are not easily realized in existing institutions.
-The scientific work is carried out by approximately 80 members, including the director, deputy directors, 5 permanent members, 15 researchers at the postdoctoral level, and 60 visiting senior members.
-KITP permanent members and postdoctoral scholars are active in all areas of theoretical physics, including astrophysics.
-Most visiting members are participants in programs that last 3-4 months, there are at least ten programs per year.
+The scientific work is carried out by approximately 80 members, including the director, deputy director, 5 permanent members, 15 postdoctoral scholars, 7 graduate fellows, and 60 visiting senior members.
+Most visiting members are participants in programs that last 3-4 months.
+With over ten programs per year, the KITP has nearly 1,000 senior members visiting every year.

 The application must consist of a curriculum vita, publication list, statement of research interests, and three letters of reference.